Back to Basics: Geotargeting, geofencing, and privacy

 Special thanks to Jane Handel and the team at Smaato for sharing their expertise and perspective on this topic!

 About Back to Basics: Advertising technology is a complicated world.
 What’s more, it’s constantly changing.
 That’s why it’s so important to develop a strong understanding of the nuts and bolts of ad tech.
 The Back to Basics blog series is dedicated to providing readers accurate, simple, and useful information about ad tech.
-Whether it’s untangling jargon, breaking down the advertising supply chain, or figuring out what trends actually matter to you, Verve Group’s team is here to help you make sense of it.
+Whether it’s untangling jargon, breaking down the advertising supply chain, or figuring out what trends actually matter to you, Verve’s team is here to help you make sense of it.